Constitution of the Yale College Democrats

 2) A. An “active member” for the purposes of elections and other events shall have attended at least three Yale College Democrats events since the beginning of the calendar year and have been, in general, in good standing with the Yale College Democrats.

-B. Notwithstanding the above, until the conclusion of the third Yale College Democrats event each calendar year, memberships from the previous calendar year shall carry over.
+B. Notwithstanding the above, until the conclusion of the sixth Yale College Democrats event each calendar year, memberships from the previous calendar year shall carry over.

 Article V: Endorsements by the Yale College Democrats